 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….Shall We?? 🙂

-This recipe was called Meatloaf Potato Pie and it immediately peaked my interest because it was a dish I knew my family would really enjoy.
-It’s nice and hearty, and made with ingredients that are usually on hand for me – always a plus.
+This recipe was called Meatloaf Potato Pie and it peaked my interest because it’s a meat-and-potatoes kind of meal and I knew my family would really enjoy it.

-The only thing I changed was the addition of BBQ sauce as a garnish over the top when the pie is served, which is completely optional, and quite delicious.
+The only thing I changed was the addition of BBQ sauce as a garnish over the top when the pie is served, which is quite delicious, yet completely optional.

 What Ingredients Do You Need for Making Cheesy Hash Brown Meatloaf Pie?

 I used lean ground beef but the original recipe called for ground chuck, which would have quite a bit of fat.
 I’m sure it would be delicious, but sometimes using ground chuck in meatloaf can cause it to have a greasy outcome – ick!